JingmengZhang/Talk-App---angular/README.md

+# Message App (front-end only)
+# Author: R. Zhang
+# Date: 07/17/2016

+This is a simple talk app(front end only) writen based on angular-seed.
+When you unzip this files, you can follow the following step to install it on your computer.

+To prepare this project, run command line "npm install" on root file in order to install the dependencies;
+Then, to run this project, run command line "npm start".
+And then type "localhost:8000" on browser.
+This project is created with the brief template.
+I use routeProvider to route view to different pages.

+In view1.html, I display all dialogues which I joined ordered by decreasing time.
+For each dialogues, you can click it and change into a detail page, called view2.html, which shows all information in this dialogue.

+In view2.html, which shoes the detail about one conversation.
+In the main part of this page, it displys all information about the person or group of people that I talk with.
+After the information part, all dialogues in this conversation is listed ordered by increasing time order.
+On the bottom part, there are three buttons and one input box.
+For the input box, you can input anything you want to talk in there, and you can send your message by clicking "Send" button or "Enter" key.
+The button with a photo image is to choose picture and then display it in this conversation (without uploud functionality).
+The "Emoji" button is to add Emoji picture to the message, however, the content of Emoji can only be changed by typing, not able to choose from a pop-up.
+At the top-left part, there is a link for people to goback to the list page(view1.html).

+For test, run command line "npm test" on root file.

+#### backup for the detail information about angular-seed
 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.